bvandewe/starter-app/docs/index.md

 ## Key Sections

 - **[Architecture](architecture/overview.md)**: Learn about the core concepts of the application's architecture and the `neuroglia-python` framework.
-- **[Authentication](authentication/index.md)**: Understand the dual authentication system, including session-based and JWT bearer token flows.
+- **[Security](security/authentication-flows.md)**: Understand the dual authentication system, including session-based and JWT bearer token flows, plus authorization with OAuth2/OIDC.
 - **[Development](development/makefile-reference.md)**: Find information on the development workflow, including the `Makefile` commands and documentation setup.
 - **[Deployment](deployment/docker-environment.md)**: Learn how to deploy the application using Docker and other related technologies.